makyinmars/muster/docs/01-system-architecture.md

 It should be intentionally narrower than the full app API.
 Agents need structured awareness and safe coordination primitives, not unrestricted shell access by default.

+### Muster iPhone

+The iPhone app is a companion surface for the user, not a local Herdr host.

+Expected responsibilities:

+- Pair with a trusted Mac.
+- Show project, session, and agent status.
+- Show recent structured events.
+- Receive notifications for waiting, blocked, completed, and failed sessions.
+- Send visible messages or approved actions through policy-controlled APIs.
+- Hand off to the Mac app for full terminal work.

+### Companion API

+The companion API is the user-device boundary between iPhone and the Mac-hosted Muster system.

+It should not expose the raw MCP bridge directly to the phone.
+The phone and coding agents have different trust models, but they can share:

+- Domain schemas.
+- Policy decisions.
+- Audit log storage.
+- Session and agent status projections.

 ## Data flow

 ### Dashboard state